Come and Paint with us this October in Fayetteville, WV!

 Awards and Freebies for Artists

 Exact prizes are TBD, but thus far we have a few hudred dollers in gift certificates for painting supplies, subscriptions to PleinAir magazine, and a few freebies that we'll keep secret for now ;-) Also, each artist will get a free ticket to Bridge Jam (normally $30).
-Free camping will also be available at the Bridge Jam venue, but artists also have the option to be hosted in private homes (see below).

 This event is a fundraiser for the Fayetteville Arts Coalition, a 501(c)(3) non-profit.
 If any sales are made or paintings are commissioned during the Quick-Draw competition, we ask that 30% of the sale be donated to the Fayetteville Arts Coalition.
 This will be on the honor system.